acoli-repo/book-gen/README.md

 # Experiments on Summarization-Driven Book Generation
-This repository contains the main components of the <i>prototype implementation of <b>Beta Writer</b></i>, the algorithmic author of [the first machine-generated research book published by Springer Nature](https://link.springer.com/book/10.1007/978-3-030-16800-1).
+This repository contains the main components of the <i>prototype implementation of <b>Beta Writer</b></i>, the algorithmic author of [the first machine-generated research book published by Springer Nature](https://link.springer.com/book/10.1007/978-3-030-16800-1), developed by [Niko Schenk](https://github.com/Nikoschenk), [Samuel Rönnqvist](https://github.com/sronnqvist) and other members of the Applied Computational Linguistics Lab.

 ---
 ## Installation